 If you are involved in an accident with an uninsured or underinsured driver, your insurance company may pay for your damages.
 However, they will likely only pay up to your policy limit.

 For example, if you have a $50,000 policy and you suffer $60,000 in damages, your insurance company will likely only pay $50,000.

 Will My Insurance Rates Increase After an Accident With an Uninsured Driver?

-Your insurance rates may increase after an accident with an uninsured driver.
-However, this will likely only happen if you were found to be at fault for the accident.
+Your insurance rates should not increase after an accident with an uninsured driver.
+This typically only happens if you were found to be at fault for the accident.

 If you were not at fault for the accident, your insurance rates should not go up.

 What Are My Options If I Am Injured By An Uninsured Driver in Concord, NC?

 If an uninsured driver injures you in Concord, NC, you have a few options.
 You can file a claim with your own insurance company or sue the at-fault driver.
 If you decide to sue the at-fault driver, you will need to prove that they were at fault for the accident and that you were injured.
 This can be difficult to do on your own and in most instances, people who have assets have insurance to protect those assets, so we recommend working with an experienced car accident lawyer.

 What to Do After a Car Accident with an Uninsured/Underinsured Driver in Concord, North Carolina

 If you are involved in a car crash with an uninsured or underinsured driver in Concord, NC, you should first call the police.
 Once the police arrive, they will create a report of the accident.
 The police report will be important when filing a claim with your insurance company or taking legal action against the at-fault driver.
 In fact, you may not even know the other driver is uninsured until after the police arrive, or sometimes even for weeks after an accident.